5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### PATCH Data/Policy/{id}
-Modifiy an existing policy entity.
+Modifiy an existing Policy entity.

 Param:

-id - provide the guid id for the desired policy entity to be modified ex. a0c4b9e2-00e0-4aaa-97de-c06c9f6a1204.
+id - provide the guid id for the desired Policy entity to be modified ex. a0c4b9e2-00e0-4aaa-97de-c06c9f6a1204.

 ```json
 {